barmcsorley/barmcsorley/README.md

 I am a senior technology leader with over 20 years of experience managing large-scale engineering units and driving DevSecOps transformations.

-While my day job involves organisational design and enterprise strategy I believe in maintaining deep technical literacy, so I run my personal infrastructure using the same **GitOps** and **IaC** principles I mandate for my engineering teams as it helps me understand the challenges and benefits it can accrue.
+While my day job involves organisational design and enterprise strategy I believe in maintaining deep technical literacy, so I run my personal home-lab slef-hosted infrastructure using the same **GitOps** and **IaC** principles I mandate for my engineering teams as it helps me understand the challenges and benefits it can accrue.

 ---